craigmbooth/quintaconexio/_posts/2022-12-23-emergent-abilities-of-large-language-models.md

 ### In Brief

-Large language models (LLMs), such as GPT-3 that powers ChatGPT demonstrate emergent abilities.
+Large language models (LLMs), such as GPT-3 that powers [ChatGPT](https://openai.com/blog/chatgpt/) demonstrate *emergent abilities*.
 That is: By training models on incrementally more data, they eventually hit a scale where they suddenly “learn” new skills – for example, at a certain size, a LLM becomes capable of translating from one language to another, and below that size it is incapable of doing so.

 This paper is primarily a survey of the literature of emergent abilities, it does not propose new methods but draws some interesting conclusions about emergent abilities: